emmanueljs1/nbe/NbE.lagda.md

 refer to normal terms.

 Neutral terms are normal terms in their blocked form.
-Variables are the "base case" for blocked terms.
-Application on an unknown function to a normal term is also blocked, as is recursion on an unknown natural. blocked terms.
+Variables are the "base case" for blocked terms, with application on an unknown function to a normal term also being blocked.

 ```agda
 data Ne T Γ where